zacharywelch/styleguides/engineering/ember.md

 ### Import what you use, do not use globals

-For Ember Data, we should import `ember-data` modules.
+For Ember Data, we should import `DS` from `ember-data`, and then destructure our desired modules.
 For Ember, use destructuring [as Ember's internal organization is not intuitive and difficult to grok, and we should wait until Ember has been correctly modularized.](https://github.com/ember-cli/ember-cli-shims/issues/53)